Written by Scot McKay – Buy Invincible -Real Masculine Power

 Putting practical concepts behind such ideas can be elusive.

-But we’ve recently discussed practical steps toward actual, tangible confidence (Real Confidence) and masculinity (Power Sessions, Virtuosity) in our programs for guys, and today I’m going to give you the same level of actual, tangible answers regarding the topic at hand.
+But we’ve recently discussed practical steps toward actual, tangible confidence and masculinity in our programs for guys, and today I’m going to give you the same level of actual, tangible answers regarding the topic at hand.

 Last night I was on the phone with one of the guys who is about midway through the Ten-Plus program.
 He had brought up an interesting issue earlier in the day via e-mail: